 Urinary incontinence is the loss of urine.
 It is a burden on quality of life and it is a medical issue.
 Leakage of urine can be costly, embarrassing, and uncomfortable.
-It can have a major impact on every day activities.
+It can have a major impact on everyday activities.
 Some of our patients will avoid social activities, leaving the house, or even going to church.
 There are many treatment options.
 There is a lot of hope for this condition, even if you have had previous surgery or failed other treatments.

-Stress incontinence is leakage with activity such as laughing, coughing, sneezing.
+Stress urinary incontinence is leakage with activity such as laughing, coughing, and sneezing.
 It also occurs with exercise, movement, or lifting.
 Causes can be pregnancy, childbirth, and aging.
-Stress leakage is often seen in younger women, especially athletes or those that lift heavy loads.
+Stress leakage is also often seen in younger women, especially athletes or those that lift heavy loads.
 This is a very treatable condition, with physical therapy or minimally invasive surgery.

-Urge incontinence is leakage that occurs with the urge to urinate.
+Urge urinary incontinence is leakage that occurs with the urge to urinate.
 For example, some women feel as though they have no warning time and cannot make it to the bathroom.
 It has been described as spasms where the bladder forcefully pushes out the urine.
 Certain things can trigger the leakage such as pulling into the driveway at home, placing the key in the door, or hearing running water.
 Some women describe a feeling of “I can’t get my pants down fast enough in the bathroom”.
 Urgency leakage is treated with physical therapy, oral medications, Botox, or direct stimulation of the nerve that is not working properly.

 The right choice for treatment is a joint decision between the patient and our physicians.
 After discussing your personal situation and treatment goals, we try to target the symptoms that are bothering you the most.
 The treatments for Stress Incontinence (Leakage with activity or movement) will be different than the treatment for Overactive Bladder (Urgency or “Can’t make it to the bathroom on time”).
-Many women have both types of symptoms and may require a combination therapy.
+Many women have both types of symptoms and may require combination therapy.

 Stress Incontinence Treatment